 Institute of Education Sciences (IES) is the statistics, research, and evaluation arm of the U.S. Department of Education.
 It's independent and non-partisan and its mission is to provide scientific evidence on which to ground education practice and policy and to share this information in formats that are useful and accessible to educators, parents, policymakers, researchers, and the public.

-The Spencer Foundation was established in 1962 by Lyle M. Spencer.
+The Spencer Foundation was established in 1962.
 It received its major endowment upon Spencer's death in 1968 and began formal grant making in 1971.
 Since that time, the Foundation has made grants totaling nearly $500 million.
 It's intended, by Spencer's direction, to investigate ways in which education, broadly conceived, can be improved around the world.

 National Academy of Education advances high-quality education research and its use in policy formation and practice.
 Founded in 1965, the Academy consists of U.S. members and foreign associates who are elected on the basis of outstanding scholarship related to education.
 Since its establishment, the Academy has undertaken research studies addressing pressing issues in education, which are typically conducted by members and other scholars with relevant expertise.
 In addition, the Academy sponsors professional development programs to enhance the preparation of the next generation of education scholars.